ouravantgarde/red-rainbow/competitors.md

 %-se\[-\] **Abilities**

 Joyous will poke and stalk the player from a distance, acting more aggressive if it is offscreen.
-All its abilities can be used while it moves with no impact on movespeed.
+All its abilities can be used while it moves with no impact on movespeed, and it is immune to breaks and takes greatly reduced stuns.

-Joyous has an intense %%pa**Prey Drive**++% which lets it heal for twice the damage it deals.
-Every attack it lands refunds a second of its cooldowns and marks Avnlyla with a stacking debuff %%db**NAMAGUSAPLʔΕŊMALANSÁZANKHAXUÈXĪNG (???)**++% which determines its aggression against her, and Avnlyla automatically gains 2 temporary stacks if she is below half health. **(???)** can not be cleansed.
+Joyous has an intense %%pa**Prey Drive**++% which lets it heal for quadruple the damage it deals.
+Every attack it lands refunds a second of its cooldowns and marks Avnlyla with a stacking debuff %%db**NAMAGUSAPLʔΕŊMALANSÁZANKHAXUÈXĪNG (???)**++% which determines its aggression against her.
+Avnlyla automatically gains 2 temporary stacks if she is below half health. **(???)** can not be cleansed.

 Without any stacks of **???**, it will often %%at**Spit Blood**++% projectiles at Avnlyla for 30 normal damage.
 If she gets close, it can sprint to kite her and position how it wishes; It may also open the %%at**Ventricle**++% of any of its external hearts to boil out blood and steam with significant reach.
-The venting lasts for 3 seconds dealing 30 light DPS, but more dangerously easily stains Avnlyla with **???** with only 0.75 seconds of immunity frames.
+The venting lasts for 3 seconds dealing 20 light DPS, but more dangerously easily stains Avnlyla with **???** with only 0.75 seconds of immunity frames.
 If Avnlyla is ever too far, it can %%at**Gutsling**++% its internals, bending slightly to send out a reeling line of its intestines, dealing 40 normal damage and pulling her a distance towards it.
+It also has 33% damage reduction while below 2 stacks.

 With two stacks of **???**, it will start diving Avnlyla, attempting to circle and keep closer and occasionally diving in for close combat.
 Up close it will %%at**Viscously Tear**++%, attempting multiple 15 normal damage slashes upon Avnlyla.
 To stay on her, Joyous may %%at**Claw Grapple**++% and boost into the air, dragging her up with its claws for 30 normal damage and applying a light snare that greatly reduces air control.
 From any distance it can suddenly %%at**Pounce**++%, immediately leaping horizontally through the air to consistently land on her with a 30 normal damage AoE while entering a melee attack; Or it may swiftly spread its wings and %%pa**Feint Glide**++%, gliding a direction away from Avnlyla to bait out her actions, and then using a ranged attack from above.

 At 5 stacks of **???**, Joyous will use its most violent attacks.
-It can enter a %%pa**Hunting Chase**++%, matching Avnlyla's dashes and movement abilities with an inescapable burst of speed. **Hunting Chase** and **Pounce** can be immediately followed up by %%at**Spine Throttle**++%, a deadly bite dealing 30 heavy damage and applying a 0.75 second stun that enables its combos.
+It can enter a %%pa**Hunting Chase**++%, matching Avnlyla's dashes and movement abilities with an inescapable burst of speed. **Hunting Chase** and **Pounce** can be immediately followed up by %%at**Spine Throttle**++%, a deadly bite dealing 30 heavy damage and applying a 0.5 second stun that enables its combos.
 Via %%at**Cardiac Arrest**++%, Joyous can use its unconcerned masochism to its advantage.
 As Joyous takes damage, its external hearts beat faster and louder.
-With 700 damage taken, the hearts are in **Cardiac Arrest** and can used as for attacks, causing a 30 normal damage explosion.
-It may punch it into Avnlyla, or drag it back through its internals and send the heart as a payload for **Gutsling**, exploding at the perpindicular even if it misses a direct hit.
+With 700 damage taken, the hearts are in **Cardiac Arrest** and can used as for attacks, causing a 30 normal damage explosion a top other attacks.
+It may punch it into Avnlyla when it **Viscously Tears**, or drag it back through its internals and send the heart as a payload for **Gutsling**, exploding at the perpindicular even if it misses a direct hit.
 New hearts will grow after 10 seconds.

 Joyous will enrage if Avnlyla is above ten stacks of **???**, instantly entering **Cardiac Arrest** and gaining 33% faster animations.